Degrees of Joint Sprains

 - Mild 1st-degree joint sprains may take about 2 days to 1 week to heal and may or may not need physical therapy (PT).

-- Moderate 2nd-degree joint sprains may take about 1-2 weeks to heal, and physical therapy (PT) may be required.
+- Moderate 2nd-degree joint sprains may take about 1-2 weeks to heal with physical therapy (PT)

-- Severe 3rd degree joint sprains may take 1 to several months to heal and usually require physical therapy (PT).
+- Severe 3rd degree joint sprains may take 1 to several months to heal and usually requires physical therapy (PT).